arcus/education_modules/git_history_of_project/git_history_of_project.md

 ### Using HEAD

-The `HEAD` refers to the most recently commit to your repository.
+The `HEAD` almost always refers to the most recently commit to your repository on your current branch.
 It won't include any changes that haven't been committed to the repository yet.
 You can see that most recent commit by entering `git show HEAD`.

 ```
 $ git show HEAD